MCP — Client & Server

 Next Steps

-- Explore the MCP specification for more details
+packages/toolpack-sdk/docs/examples/mcp-server-example.tsfor a full working example - Explore the MCP specification for protocol details